phalcon/documentation/docs/volt.md

 );
 ```

-Built-in filters can be overridden adding a function with the same name.
+Built-in filters can be overridden by adding a function with the same name.
 The example below will replace the built-in `capitalize` filter with PHP's [lcfirst][lcfirst] function:

 ```php
 <?php